namshi/roger/README.md

 ## Contributing

-You can easily hack on roger by simply cloning this repository and then running `fig up`: you will have then a copy of roger and a private registry running on your machine so that you can easily hack on stuff.
+You can easily hack on roger by simply cloning this repository and then running:

-Just build and run the project through `docker-compose`:

 ```
 docker-compose build